Chimerix Reports Second Quarter 2022 Financial Results and Provides Operational Update

 A live audio webcast of the call will also be available on the Investors section of Chimerix’s website, www.chimerix.com.
 An archived webcast will be available on the

 This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 that are subject to risks and uncertainties that could cause actual results to differ materially from those projected.
-Forward-looking statements include those relating to, among other things, the status of Chimerix’s oncology programs, and the potential benefits and government procurement of TEMBEXA.
-Among the factors and risks that could cause actual results to differ materially from those indicated in the forward-looking statements are risks that the current clinical study data for ONC201 will not support accelerated, or any, regulatory approval; the anticipated benefits of the acquisition of
+Forward-looking statements include those relating to, among other things, consummation of the Transaction, including, as a result of failing to satisfy the closing conditions to the Transaction; the satisfaction of any closing conditions in a timely manner or at all, including, without limitation; the execution of a procurement contract for TEMBEXA; the timing of the initiation of the Phase 3 clinical development of ONC201; and Chimerix’s financial strength.
+Among the factors and risks that could cause actual results to differ materially from those indicated in the forward-looking statements are risks that the Transaction will not be completed as planned;

 |CONSOLIDATED BALANCE SHEETS|